noahekse/database-design/user-stories.md

 - As a customer, so I can receive my tickets, I want to provide my contact information.
 - As a customer, so I can decide which movie I want to watch, I want to see a list of movies.
 - As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies.
+- As an owner, so I can expand my business, I want to be able to add more screens to my cinema.
+- As a manager, so I can keep things organized, I want to be able to see a record of a customer's tickets.
+- As a manager, so I can schedule screenings, I want to see a screen's scheduled movies.